St Martin de Porres Church

 Funeral Brunch Ministry

-Both men and women are welcome to help.
-Volunteers provide food items, work at the brunch (setting tables, prepping food, serving food and cleaning up after the meal) or act as a team leader at the brunch.
+Both men and women are welcome.
+Volunteers provide food items, work at the brunch (setting tables, prepping food, serving food, and clean-up) or act at a team leader at the brunch.
 If you can help with this ministry of serving the grieving, please fill out the short form below and return it to the parish office.
-Thank you in advance for your support.
-Download the form by clicking here.

 · Funeral Brunch

 · Mission Trip to Appalachia

 · Right to Life